-How To Pretty Up Your Pie With Pie Crust Cutouts
+How to Pretty up Your Pie With Pastry Cutouts

-How to Make Pie Crust Cutouts Step by Step
+How to Make Pastry Cutouts Step by Step

-- Roll out pie dough on a floured surface to 1/8-inch thick.
+- Roll out pie crust on a floured surface to 1/8-inch thick.

 - Dip your cookie cutter — or knife, pastry wheel, whatever you're using to cut out shapes — in flour.
-Then cut out shapes from the dough.
-Use a pastry wheel to cut out "diamonds."
+Then cut out shapes from the crust.
+You could use a pastry wheel to cut out "diamonds."
 Or personalize a pie with mini alphabet cutters.

 - To add color to cutouts, mix together raw egg yolk and food coloring — and paint your shapes.